CommandDash/commanddash/README.md

 Create Mobile, Web and Tablet widgets from description.
 Select a folder and write the description.
 The AI will create the code for you. i.e. create the mobile, tablet and web code and a selector file to choose the right code.

+command: `FlutterGPT Create: Mobile, Web and Tablet widget from description`

 ### 🛠️ Refactor

 <p align="center">